gastonrieder/global-macro-database/pages/korea_japan_1990_crisis.md

 # 3. This helped South Korea remain competitive in global markets and sustain its export-led growth model

 South Korea's continued high investment rate allowed it to stay abreast of technological advancements, just as the world stepped into the digital age.
-This has been a major factor behind its continued strong export performance.

 While still a major global player, Japan failed to adapt as quickly because of a lack of fiscal discipline and a focus on short-term stimulus.
 This has led to a gradual loss in competitiveness.